ShreyasPasumarthi/ShreyasPasumarthi/README.md

 💻 My interests lie within the field of AI, Machine Learning & Robotics

-🎶 Outside my academic and professional pursuits, I am passionate about
+🎶 Outside my academic and professional pursuits, I am a second degree black belt in tae kwon do and novice trumpet and kalimba player

 🎞️ I am also interested in